 - 1. In the Enterprise Management window, click Edit -> Add Device. - 2.
-In the Add Device window, type the IP address of the first controller in the storage subsystem and click Add. - 3.
-Type the IP address of the second controller and click Add, and then click Close.
+In the Add Device window, type the IP address of the first controller in the storage subsystem and click Add. - Type the IP address of the second controller and click Add, and then click Close.

-Upgrading NVSRAM and FAStT firmware
+Updating NVSRAM and FAStT firmware

-Before you begin: Versions of firmware and NVSRAM that ship with this product might be later releases than those described in this document.
-To ensure that you have the latest versions of the firmware and the NVSRAM, read the readme file that is shipped with the product.
+Before you begin: Versions of firmware and NVSRAM that are provided with this product might be later releases than those described in this document.
+To ensure that you have the latest versions of the firmware and the NVSRAM, read the readme file that is provided with the product.
 You can also find the latest readme file at the Web site that is appropriate for your FAStT storage server:

 Click the link for your FAStT storage server.
-When the page opens, click Storage Manager v8.4.
-Accept the license agreement, then click the v8.4 link for IBM FAStT Storage Manager for Solaris.
+When the page opens, click Storage Manager 8.4.
+When that page opens, click the v8.4 link that is listed for IBM FAStT Storage Manager for Solaris.